 Values were calculated based on the national school calendar provide by the Ministry of Education for the school calendar year 2022.
 This includes a total of 42 weeks/294 class days (when school meals are prepared) and 71 days of holidays (where it is assumed no school meals are prepared).

 The value 0.5 tons per capita per year was used for the boarding schools, while the value 0.25 tons per capita per year was used for day schools, value adjusted based on the number of meals cooked, as per the AMS-II.G version 12.0, paragraph 4, footnote 16.
 This value was conservatively adjusted to half.
 Nevertheless, it caters for the two traditional daily meals children receive in day schools: porridge for breakfast and posho (maize flour) and beans for lunch.
 Many schools also boil water for drinking.

+1 year: 365 days

+0.5 tons per capita used during 365 days (catering for all meals during the day)

+For boarding schools opened 294 days per year: 294 x 0.5/365

+Total: 0.402 tons per person per year for a boarding school set up

+0.25 tons per capita used during 365 days (catering for 2 daily meals)

+For day schools opened 294 days per year: 294 x 0.25/365

+Total: 0.201 tons per person per year for a day school set up